beezwax/filemaker-fail2ban/README.md

 To install the fail2ban core files, you can use the source at fail2ban.org, or a Mac OS package manager like MacPorts or Homebrew.

+#### Installation

+For MacPorts, the install looks like this:

+`sudo port install fail2ban`

+To install from  source, the process is along these lines:

+* open the Terminal
+* fetch source (currently 0.9.3): `curl -O https://codeload.github.com/fail2ban/fail2ban/zip/master`
+* unzip the archive: `tar xf master`
+* `cd fail2ban-master`
+* run the installer script: `sudo python setup.py install

 #### Configuration

 To enable the filter, you'll need to add something like the following into your jail.local file (which you may need to create):